ietf-rats-wg/rats-endorsements/draft-dthaler-rats-endorsements.md

 in Figure 9 of {{RFC9334}} is to be able to accept Evidence in a variety of formats and generate Attestation Results in the format needed by a Relying Party.

-# Current State vs Reference States {#statetypes}
+# Actual State vs Reference States {#statetypes}

-Appraisal policies (Appraisal Policy for Evidence, and Appraisal Policy for Attestation Results) involve comparing the current state of an attester against desired or undesired states, in order to determine how trustworthy the attester is for its purposes.
-Thus, a Verifier needs to receive messages with information about current state, and information about desired/undesired states, and an appraisal policy that controls how the two are compared.
+Appraisal policies (Appraisal Policy for Evidence, and Appraisal Policy for Attestation Results) involve comparing the actual state of an attester against desired or undesired states, in order to determine how trustworthy the attester is for its purposes.
+Thus, a Verifier needs to receive messages with information about actual state, and information about desired/undesired states, and an appraisal policy that controls how the two are compared.

-Current state is a group of claims about the actual state of the attester at a given point in time.
+Actual state is a group of claims about the actual state of the attester at a given point in time.
 Generally speaking, each claim has a name (or other ID) and a singleton value, being the value of that specific attester at a given point in time.
 Some claims may inherently have multiple values, such as a list of